 Faith’s Journey: An Encounter and a Response

 During the Octave of Easter, (the 8 day celebration of Easter from Easter Sunday to the Second Sunday of Easter) the reading on Easter Wednesday was the story of the disciples on the Road to Emmaus.
 We had this same reading last weekend too.
 They are dejected and Jesus journeys with them but they do not know it is him.
-Then, in the breaking of the bread, they realize it is Him, but then he vanishes and they realize it was Him.
+Then in the breaking of the bread they realize it is Him, but then he vanishes and they realize it was Him.
 We are also reminded in that Gospel that we are sent, hearing “as the Father has sent me, so I send you” in the Gospel.

 What First Communion and Confirmation remind us of is that our faith is a journey.
 But we need to also see Jesus, and bring Him to the world.

 “Deism” is a school of thought that there is a God but He’s not much involved in the world.
-He created it like a watchmaker, but that’s the extent of His involvement in the world.
+He created it like a watchmaker, but that’s the extent of His involvement.
 There are probably a number of Deists in the world, but hopefully we as Catholics understand that Jesus is always with us.
 The question is do we see the Lord and open up our eyes?
 The Eucharist helps that to happen for us as it did for the disciples on the road to Emmaus.
 But we just need to open our eyes and hearts and make sure we are actively trying to work with God.

 Faith is indeed a journey – it can’t stop with Confirmation.
 We can’t get sidetracked into thinking our final destination is our career, and sometimes our world revolve around a schedule, our kids sports teams, the busyness of life, when it really needs to revolve around God.